 While plain sawdust makes fine spawn, it works less well as a substrate for fruiting, since it has less nitrogen than many species need to produce well.
 Sawdust is often used as an ingredient in mixed bulk substrates, such as sawdust and bran, but seldom as a pure bulk substrate.

 Grain spawn can be made with virtually any type of grain or a mix of grains.
 Rye and millet are both popular.
 Grain spawn is a good option for inoculating all types of indoor grow set-ups, and grain provides better nutrition for the growing fungus than sawdust does.
 The only major problem is that birds and rodents like grain, too, and will happily dig up and eat any grain spawn used outside.
+Grain spawn is usually used in PF Tek for growing magic mushrooms.

 Plug spawn uses wooden dowels—either made of solid wood or of compressed sawdust—as the substrate.
 They are most often used to inoculate solid wooden logs.
 Simply drill a hole in the log and insert a plug.
 Plug spawn can also be used to inoculate other substrate types, especially those made of wood fiber, like cardboard.
 Plug spawn does not do as well for grain or straw.